-NBN gene mutations related to cancer risk are inherited in an autosomal dominant pattern, meaning that children of a mutation carrier each have a 50% risk to inherit the mutation and associated cancer risks.
-Notably, women and men both have the NBN gene and have the same chances to inherit and pass down mutations in these genes.
+NBN pathogenic (harmful) variants related to cancer risk are inherited in an autosomal dominant pattern, meaning that children of someone who carries a pathogenic variant each have a 50% risk to inherit the variant and associated cancer risks.
+Notably, women and men both have the NBN gene and have the same chances to inherit and pass down variants in these genes.
 Therefore, both sides of the family are important when assessing inherited risk.

 |Cancer type||Risk in the general |

 Genetic testing for pathogenic variants in NBN are currently available, but there are a few different ways to approach testing: